pnp/blog/content/post/create-a-table-of-contents-on-sharepoint-modern-pages/index.md

 Copying the headers is an (optional) step for either the Text Editor web part or the Markdown Editor web part.

 1. Right click each of the headers in your page, copy & paste each link into a text editor such as notepad or Notes if your on a MAC.

-- Make sure your text editor does not add additional formatting.
+Make sure your text editor does not add additional formatting.
 ![Add the Markdown Editor web part to the SharePoint Modern Page](images/markdown-web-part.png)

-2. Add the title in square brackets: [Topic 1]
+2. Add the title in square brackets: `[Topic 1]`
-3. Add the link in parethesis: (https://[Your Site URL].aspx#topic-1)
+3. Add the link in parenthesis: `(https://[Your Site URL].aspx#topic-1)`

 Ex.